MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-07.md

 To learn more about the Object Manipulator component and its associated properties, you can visit the [Object Manipulator](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.html) guide in the [MRTK Documentation Portal](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html).

-## Adding bounding boxes
+## Adding Bounds Control

-Bounding boxes makes it easier and more intuitive to manipulate objects with one hand for both near and far interaction by providing handles that can be used for scaling and rotating.
+Bounds Control makes it easier and more intuitive to manipulate objects with one hand for both near and far interaction by providing handles that can be used for scaling and rotating.

-In this example, you will add a Bounding box to the RoverExplorer object so the whole experience can easily be moved, rotated, and scaled.
-Additionally, you will configure the Menu so you can turn the Bounding box on and off.
+In this example, you will add a BoundsControl to the RoverExplorer object so the whole experience can easily be moved, rotated, and scaled.
+Additionally, you will configure the Menu so you can turn the Bounds Control on and off.

 In the Hierarchy window, select the **RoverExplorer** object, then in the Inspector window, use the **Add Component** button to add the following components:

-* **BoundingBox** component
+* **BoundsControl** component
 * **Object Manipulator (Script)** component

 Then **uncheck** the checkbox next to all the components to make them **disabled** by default: